dylan-chong/elixir_tic_tac_toe_cluster/README.md

 ## Running

 Start one or mode nodes, passing a name that is a single lowercase letter.
-This will allow automagic connection to the cluster
+This will allow automagic connection to the cluster (details in `ElixirTicTacToeCluster.ClusterAutoConnector`).

 ```
 shell_a> iex --cookie cookie --name a -S mix run